igor-baiborodine/kiroule.com/content/article/add-favicon-to-hugo-based-website.md

 A favicon is a 16x16 pixel-sized image that usually associated with a particular website.
 In a web browser, favicons most often displayed next to the webpage's title on the tab or the webpage's name in the bookmarks' list.
 When creating a blog, many underestimate the importance of having a favicon, but it plays an essential role in your website branding and identity around the web.

-Looking ahead, here it is how the favicon, which we create below, will look on a browser's tab:
+Looking ahead here is how the favicon, which we create below, will look on a browser's tab:

 ![Browser Display Favicon in Tab](/img/content/article/add-favicon-to-hugo-based-website/prod-display-favicon.png)